mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 <p align="center"><b>This transcript is in draft stage.</b></p>

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/the-awakening-of-faith2909230" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/the-awakening-of-faith2909230" target="_blank">Listen to this talk</a>
 </p>

 #### 0:00